 This unit is designed to introduce students to dance in a theatrical context.
-In Term 3 the students develop teamwork, stagecraft, and performance skills through collaborating on a class production to be performed at the Canberra Theatre for the Ausdance Youth Dance Festival.
-Each student is allocated a Special Project to complete for the show.
-In Term 4 students learn a structured theatrical ballet production and explore the use of props in their own choreography.
-This is complemented by the theoretical study of Benesh dance notation.
+In Term 3, students will develop teamwork, stagecraft and performance skills through collaborating on a class production.
+In Term 4, students will learn a structured theatrical ballet production and explore the use of props in their own choreography.